Spirit of Fall: Enjoy the Season’s Color Show

 Back home

 Buying a home is one of the most important decisions you will make.
-The team at Guidance Residential is here for you, from the first step of pre-qualification or pre-approval, on through to finding the right real estate professional for you and your family — or refinancing a home you already own.
+The team at Guidance Residential is here for you every step of the way, from pre-qualification and pre-approval on through to finding the right real estate agent for you and your family.
 We invite you to explore the home buying process with Guidance Residential today.
-You can also instantly calculate an estimate specific to your personal situation with our finance calculators online.

-Guidance Residential remains the #1 U.S. Islamic home financing provider, with more than 40,000 families assisted over more than 20 years.
-Learn more about our co-ownership model of Islamic home financing, and get started on your home finance journey today.
+Guidance Residential remains the #1 U.S. Islamic home financing provider.
+Over the past 20 years, we have assisted more than 40,000 families.
+Learn more and get started on your home finance journey today.

 Your Guidance Residential Account Executive is here to help with any questions.
 Looking to refinance or purchase?
 Have a friend or family member who is looking for a home?
 Call 1.866.Guidance, or start an application today.

-Originally published October 2019, updated October 2024.
+Originally published October 2019, updated August 2025.